-NO SUPPORT CREW ARE REQUIRED IN WHAKATANE OHOPE IN 2018
+NO SUPPORT CREW ARE REQUIRED IN TAIRAWHITI GISBORNE IN 2019

-That’s right, you read correctly, just like last year in Taupo, the 2018 Whai Ora Spirited Woman Adventure Race in the Whakatane Ohope region will be unsupported, and therefore teams will not require a support crew to race.
+That’s right, you read correctly, just like the last two years in Taupo & Whakatane, the 2019 Spirited Woman Adventure Race in the Tairawhiti Gisborne region will be unsupported, and therefore teams will not require a support crew to race.

 This means teams have to be self-sufficient, transitioning from discipline to discipline their selves and prohibited from receiving outside assistance during the course of their race.

-Whilst you don’t have to rope in a support crew, we welcome and encourage supporters (husbands, kids, partners, family and friends) to accompany teams to Whakatane Ohope to enjoy the a fantastic weekend away.
-Supporters are free to cheer on and take photos of Spirited Women at points during their adventure Supporters will be able to track their teams with spot trackers and cheer them on at one of many spots along to course where you can easily view the race.
+While you don’t have to rope in a support crew, we welcome and encourage supporters (husbands, kids, partners, family and friends) to accompany teams to Tairawhiti Gisborne to enjoy the a fantastic weekend away.
+Supporters are free to cheer on and take photos of Spirited Women at points during their adventure Supporters will be able to track their teams on their phones and cheer them on at one of many spots along to course where you can easily view the race.

 Each team needs their own support crew.
 Ideally 2-3 people is the best number, but some team’s manage fine with 1 person.